Early influences & history

-In 1935 Mouni Sadhu stayed at a society in Paris founded by renowned esotericist and Gnostic Bishop 'Paul Sedir', and was initiated into various French Occult orders.
+In 1935 Mouni Sadhu stayed at a society in Paris founded by renowned esotericist and Gnostic Bishop 'Paul Sedir', and was initiated into various French Occult orders including those associated with the renowned occultist "Papus".
 After WWII he immigrated to Melbourne, Australia where he resided until his death in 1972.
 During his life he had ongoing correspondence with Christian mystic Thomas Merton, and Theosophists C.W.
 Leadbeater and Annie Besant and spent years in India as a disciple of Ramana Maharshi at Arunachala, when the Benedictine monk Bede Griffiths was there.
 He wrote numerous books including a translation of Paul Sedir's "Initiations", a book on Theurgy, and a book entitled 'Tarot: The Quintessence of Hermetic Occultism'.

 Michael Freedman (Senior Guardian) 1929 - 1996